 Sometimes dogs don’t exhibit many symptoms of an inner ear infection other than a slight discharge from the ear canal.
 It’s important to make sure that you are consistently cleaning your dog’s ear’s in order to avoid infection.

 If the inner ear infection in your dog is left untreated it will begin to affect the vestibular system.
-The inner ear infection will cause your dog to develop Peripheral Vestibular Disease which would cause your dog to lose their balance and become wobbly.
+The inner ear infection will cause your dog to develop Peripheral Vestibular Disease which may cause your dog to lose their balance and become wobbly.

 5) Dog Tumor